parrotjs/parrotjs/README.md

 ## Get Started

-The design of code is modular.
-Only use the wrappers that you need.
+One of the most important thing in parrot is that the design of code is modular, and you can only use the wrappers that you need.
+This is very nice for use the minimum code in different projects.
 All code is minifier and prepare for production.

 | Name                                                                                 | Description                                                                                                                         |
 |--------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|